Lelekhoa1812/Medical-Chatbot-RAG/README.md

 Welcome to the **AutoGen-RAG Medical Chatbot** project!
 This project leverages cutting‑edge technologies such as **AutoGen**, **Retrieval-Augmented Generation (RAG)**, and the **Gemini Flash 2.0 API** to deliver an intelligent medical chatbot.
 It uses a custom medical dataset from Hugging Face (with over 256,916 QA entries) and employs FAISS for efficient similarity search.
 The server runs on **FastAPI** and dynamically renders HTML using **MarkdownJS**.

 1. **Backend**:
-   “FastAPI backend is hosted on Render with Cross-Origin Resource Sharing (CORS) configured to allow local development.”
+   “FastAPI backend is hosted on Streamlit (or Render) with Cross-Origin Resource Sharing (CORS) configured to allow local development.”

 2. **Frontend**:
    “Frontend (UI), built with Node.js and incorporating Vite, Axios, and http-server, is deployed on Vercel.”